mimongg/Ecnirp-Firmware/README.md

-Ecnirp Firmware
-Ecnirp is a modular firmware for ESP32 focused on wireless experimentation, RF signal analysis, and active attacks.
+Ecnirp is a modular and lightweight firmware for ESP32 focused on wireless experimentation, RF signal analysis, and active attacks.
 It brings together multiple radios (NRF24L01+, CC1101, Wi-Fi, Bluetooth) under one UI-driven system with SD card support — designed for hands-on testing and tool development.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------